manishsharma-7/Hands_On_with_AWS_Databases/README.md

 ---

-## The Five Epic Projects in This Series:
+## The Five Projects in This Series:

 ---

-Feel free to explore each project in sequence to build your skills progressively!
+Feel free to explore each project in sequence!

 1️⃣ [Visualize a Relational Database](./documents/legendary-aws-databases-rds.md)
 2️⃣ [Aurora Database with EC2](./documents/legendary-aws-databases-aurora.md)